 How does the Pillar Procedure treat snoring and sleep apnea?

-The Pillar Procedure, offered in Dr. Stein’s New York office, is an innovative, minimally invasive approach to treating soft palate issues that may cause or contribute to chronic snoring and sleep apnea.
+The Pillar Procedure, offered at our New York oral surgery office, is an innovative, minimally invasive approach to treating soft palate issues that may cause or contribute to chronic snoring and sleep apnea.
 The Pillar Procedure employs several tiny implants to help stiffen soft palate tissue, reducing vibrations that cause snoring or can lead to airway obstruction.
 Recent studies* show that the Pillar Procedure can significantly reduce snoring intensity, decrease daytime sleepiness, and improve your lifestyle.

 BENEFITS OF THE PILLAR PROCEDURE

 |Simple and safe procedure||Only local anesthesia needed (IV sedation is also available)|